WasabiMushyPeas/E28-Turbo/README.md

 Hall effect sensor from diyautotune is a good choice for this build.

+> [!NOTE]
+> You can also use a 60-2 trigger wheel and a VR sensor mounted to the harmonic balancer.

 ### Motor Mounts

 UHMW motor mounts are a good choice for this build.